-- 1. Certified that the organization welcomes the participation of Dr P Saritha as the PI and Dr B Sudharshan Reddy as the Co-PI for the project and that in the unforeseen and legitimate event of discontinuation by the PI, the Co-PI will assume full responsibility for completion of the project.
-Information to this effect, endorsed by me, will be promptly sent to the DST - 2.
-Certified that the equipment, other basic facilities and other administrative facilities as per the terms and conditions of the award of the Project, will be extended to the investigator(s) throughout the duration of the project - 3.
-The Organization shall ensure that financial and purchase procedures are followed as per the prevailing norms of the organization, within the allocated budget. - 4.
-The Organization shall provide timely the Statement of Expenditure and the Utilization Certificate of the grant as required by the DST in the prescribed format. - The grant for the proposal, if approved may be made in favour of, Payment shall be made in 5. favour of Principal, Malla Reddy Engineering College - Organization Name as per Bank records: Malla Reddy Engineering College i. - Bank Account No.: 769401000078 ii. - IFSC Code: ICIC0007694 ii. - MICR Code: 500229130 iii. - Bank Name: ICICI iv. - Bank Branch Address: MREC Campus, Maisammaguda v.
+- 1. Certified that the organization welcomes the participation of Dr.P.Saritha as the PI and Dr/Mr/Mrs as the Co-PI for the project and that in the unforeseen and legitimate event of discontinuation by the PI, the Co-PI will assume full responsibility for completion of the project.
+Information to this effect, endorsed by me, will be promptly sent to the DST. - Certified that the equipment, other basic facilities and other administrative facilities as per the terms and conditions of the award of the Project, will be extended to the investigator(s) throughout the duration of the project - 3.
+The Organization shall ensure that financial and purchase procedures are followed as per the prevailing norms of the organization, with in the allocated budget. - 4.
+The Organization shall provide timely the Statement of Expenditure and the Utilization Certificate of the grant as required by the DST in the prescribed format. - 5.
+The grant for the proposal, if approved may be made in favour of Payment shall be made in favour of Principal - i.
+Organization Name as per Bank records: Malla Reddy Engineering College - ii.
+Bank Account No.: 769401000078 - ii.
+IFSC Code: ICIC0007694 - iii.
+MICR Code: 500229130 - iv.
+Bank Name: ICICI - v.
+Bank Branch Address: MREC Campus, Maisammaguda

-(Head of the Institute)
+Leen (Head of the Institute) Seal/Stamp

-Seal/Stamp Malla Roddy Engineering College Malsammaguda, Dhulapally, (Post Via Kompalky), Sec'had-500100.
+PRINCIPAL Malla Reddy Engineering College (Autonomous) Maisammaguda, Dhulapally, (Post Via Kompally), Sec'bad-500 100

-Date 29/9/23 Place Hyderabad
+Date: 15/09/2021 Place: Hyderabad